saqrelfirgany/saqrelfirgany/README.md

 <br/>

-Egyptian fashion platform — modest wear, abayas, hijabs with **AR virtual try-on** and express delivery.
+Egyptian fashion platform — modest wear, abayas, and hijabs with **AR virtual try-on** and express delivery.

 **What I Built:**
 - High-quality image galleries with AR try-on for accessories